Kazu11/Kazu11/README.md

 <div align="center">
   <h2>  Abdullah Faqih </h2>
   <h3> Data Scientist, Machine Learning, and Kentang Balado Enthusiast✨ </h3>
-  - 🔭 I’m currently working at Hokben as Security Field Officer
+  <p> - 🔭 I’m currently working at Hokben as Security Field Officer </p>
-  - 🌱 I’m currently learning as Student in IDS Digital Collage
+  <p> - 🌱 I’m currently learning as Student in IDS Digital Collage </p>
   - 👯 I’m still open for new opportunity as junior staff or freelancer in data scient and machine learning fields
-  - 📫 How to reach me: abdullah.faqih.944@gmail.com
+  - 📫 How to reach me: ⬇️⬇️⬇️
 </div>

 <!--
 **Kazu11/Kazu11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.